Projections and configuration

 1933-1938: public opinion, national and international politics, in Nazi Germany.

-From the conference of Evian to the Munich agreements, the events that pread the "Kristallnacht".
+From the convention of Evian to the Munich agreements, the events that preceded the "Crystal Night".

-In the presence of Peter Longerich, director of the Research Centre on the Holocaust and the History of the 20th century at the University of London and Horst M ller, historian director of the Institute of Contemporary History in Munich.
-Prof sid e by Pierre Ay Oberry, professor m rite at the university Strasbourg II.
+In the presence of Peter Longerich, director of the Research Center on the Holocaust and the History of the 20th century at the University of London and Horst M ller, historian director of the Institute for Contemporary History in Munich.
+Prof. sid e by Pierre Ay Oberry, professor at the University of Strasbourg II.

 Tuesday, December 2, 2008